 A 401K rollover is the transfer of your funds from the old plan to a new one.
 To complete this transaction, you must do it within 60 days, according to the Internal Revenue Service (IRS).
 It is the regulation you must follow if you want to skip steps in paying taxes or penalties.

-The rollover option is the best alternative to move the 401K to gold, as the plans offered by the employer are limited and without incentives for a good one.
-Convert your 401K plan to an IRA for cheaper or more gold investment alternatives.
+The rollover option is the best alternative to move the 401K to gold, as the plans offered by the employer are limited and without good incentives.
+Convert your 401K plan to an IRA for more, cheaper gold investment alternatives.

 Switching 401K plans or doing a rollover will save you a lot of money.
 Employer plans have high fees.
 You can choose the account that suits your investment plans to avoid high costs.
 Here are the account options:

-- Roth IRA: In this account, you can make tax-free withdrawals, less on contributions.
+- Roth IRA: In this account, you can make tax-free withdrawals, with contributions.
 When you roll over to a Roth IRA, you must pay taxes on the transferred funds.

 - Traditional 401K: Transfers to a traditional 401K account do not imply tax charges on the transaction, but you must do it within the 60 days established by the IRS.